Time to read: 6 min

-What’s the best way for designers to reduce injection molding costs?
+What’s the best way to achieve low-cost injection molding?
 The first step is to identify and understand the sources of your expenses.
-Next, it’s critical to make cost-saving decisions as early as possible in the design process or risk getting locked into a course of action that’s difficult and expensive to change later on.
+Next, it’s critical to make cost-saving decisions as early as possible in the design process to avoid getting locked into a course of action that’s difficult and expensive to change later on.

 - Part Design